Frey trail

 Albuquerque New Mexico USGS 1983 1:100000 Y from sar.lanl.gov (free)

-Bandelier National Monument National Geographic Trails Illustrated 2000 1:28600 Y Trails Illustrated Topo Map: Bandelier National Monument - New Mexico, USA (Trails Illustrated - Topo Maps USA) (purchase)
+Bandelier National Monument National Geographic Trails Illustrated 2000 1:28600 Y from Amazon (purchase)

 Wildernesses of New Mexico US Forest Service 1981 1:1000000 N No online copies.
 Base map with national forests, wilderness areas and highways.